Designing networks

 creator.create(df=df_school, location_designers=[PupilsAndTeachers], clear=True)

-We can see that there is one location instance of type PupilsAndTeachers that connects three agents that have different values on agent.status, including social workers.
+We can see that there is one location instance of type PupilsAndTeachers that connects three actors that have different values on actor.status, including social workers.
 As we only want teachers and pupils in that location, we add a filter statement:

 [38]: